SoundScapeRenderer/ssr/doc/manual/general.rst

 which has been supported since the beginning, but which can only describe static scenes.
-Recently, support for a new version 0.4 of the format has been added, which allows creating scenes with moving sound sources.
+Recently, support for a new version 0.4 of the format was added, which allows creating scenes with moving sound sources.
 Detailed documentation is available at https://AudioSceneDescriptionFormat.readthedocs.io/.